 It’s-a me, Mario

-Born and raised in Italy, I spent three years in Germany as a undergraduate student of Computational Linguistics at the University of Tübingen and then moved to Amsterdam for a Master’s degree in Artificial Intelligence.
+Born and raised in Italy, I spent three years in Germany as an undergraduate student of Computational Linguistics at the University of Tübingen and then moved to Amsterdam for a Master’s degree in Artificial Intelligence.
 During my Bachelor’s studies, I worked both as a teaching and as a research assistant for the Department of General and Computational Linguistics, and I served a five-month internship in the IBM department for social media analytics.
-As a Master’s student, I have collected more teaching and research experience, collaborating with an interdisciplinary set of ILLC scholars and students.
+As a Master’s student, I have collected more teaching and research experience, collaborating with an interdisciplinary set of scholars and students at the Institute for Logic, Language and Computation.
 I graduated with a thesis on the detection and analysis of lexical semantic change.
+As a PhD candidate at the University of Amsterdam, I worked in the ILLC’s Dialogue Modelling Group under the supervision of Raquel Fernández and together with many amazing colleagues—and I wrote a thesis on Neural Models of Language Use.

 News